Woob 1194: "Emperor"

 The deepest of bass notes underpins samples of the unearthly sounds made by emperor penguins in the wild.
 These creatures can also be seen on the album's cover.
 Frankland claims that this was a coincidence, with Em:t records providing the image after the track was recorded and named.

 Lost 1194

 In December 2013, some of the original takes from the recording sessions at em:t's Square Centre Studios in 1994 were remixed and released as an album in their own right, entitled Lost 1194.
 All of the tracks were alternate takes of the tracks included on the finished 1994 album, with the track listing running as per the original release, but with each title preceded by the word "Lost": "Lost On Earth", "Lost Odonna", etc. As with all of Woob's 21st century releases, Lost 1194 was made available in a variety of formats, and as a download via Paul Frankland's Bandcamp site.

-Lost 1194 featured cover artwork by French concept artist and illustrator Florian de Gesincourt; echoing the Antarctic theme of the original "Penguin" cover of 1194, this depicted an explorer reaching a vast ice crevasse, an image inspired by John Carpenter's "The Thing".
+Lost 1194 featured cover artwork by French concept artist and illustrator Florian de Gesincourt; echoing the Antarctic theme of the original "Emperor Penguin" cover of 1194, this depicted an explorer reaching a vast ice crevasse.